Ann-Anahit/CreativeFails/README.md

 ### Site Objectives

-With the creation of this website I aim to make life easier for clients who want to spend some quiet time in a spa.
-By booking online, the customer just has to go to our spa and enjoy the time.
-On the website, customers can also check out all the services we offer.
+CreativeFails is a dynamic platform designed for artists to embrace and learn from their creative missteps.
+Our mission is to foster a supportive community where artists can share their failures openly, exchange valuable feedback, and gain insights to enhance their craft.
+By transforming setbacks into opportunities for growth, CreativeFails aims to cultivate resilience and innovation in the artistic journey.
+Join us in celebrating the imperfect and turning artistic challenges into stepping stones for success.

 ### User Stories

 #### First Time User

-* I want to relax.
+* I want to share my Experiences.
-* I want to disconnect from the world.
+* I want to Receive and Give Feedback.
-* I want to see what kind of services I can find at a spa.
+* I want to Signe up and Sign in.
+* I want responsiveness from my website.
-* I want to book a day to go to the spa.
+* I want to Connect with the Community.

 #### Returning User

-* I want to check new treatments the spa has to offer.
+* I want to edit my posts.
-* I want to contact the establishment.
+* I want to Explore New art Projects.
-* I want to sign up and book a date.
+* I want to write new articles.

 #### Frequent User

+* I want to Keep my profile and project gallery fresh, update it.
-* I want to book new dates to go back.
+* I want to Use my expertise to mentor newer members and offer constructive feedback.

 [Back to top](<#content>)